magdi74/COVID-19-OUTCOME-PREDICTION/README.md

 For each classifier, try to find the optimal hyperparameters.

-You also need to compare the performance of all classifiers using different metrics such as the precision, recall, F1-score, and ROC/AUC curves
+You also need to compare the performance of all classifiers using different metrics such as the precision, recall, F1-score, and ROC/AUC curves.